Where to go in Ilocos Norte Province

 Ilocos Norte is not just a typical province where nature welcomes you with chirps and fresh twigs to pleasure the ears and the nose.

 Ilocos Norte is a world-renowned eco-tourism spot with rich baroque architecture and rich local culture.
 It is also home to seemingly endless rocky coastlines and the remarkable Cordillera Mountains.

 Whether you want to explore the charming Spanish heritage churches, slide down the slopes of the sand dunes, or gaze at the cinematic row of windmills and waves during sunset—there is an experience waiting for you in Ilocos Norte.

 Saud Beach: Immerse in World-Class Beauty

-Dubbed as the “Boracay of the North,” Saud Beach is where fantasy and reality meet.
+A famed tourist attraction dubbed as the “Boracay of the North,” Saud Beach is where fantasy and reality meet.
 To prove its magnificence, the beach is listed in Travel+Leisure’s 25 most beautiful beaches in the world.

 Located at Pagudpud, Ilocos Norte, Saud Beach is accessible and just an hour and 30 minutes away from the provincial center.
 This beach became famous for its rustic appeal, pristine waters, and refreshing surroundings to relax in.

-Here, you can laze on perfectly white sands, in glass-clear water, or under the hood of coconut trees cabana.
+Here, you can laze on perfectly white sands, in glass-clear water, or under the hood of coconut tree cabana.
 Saud Beach is the place to go if you want a refreshing dip and a perfect escape from the bustle and stress of the city.

 Paoay Church: A UNESCO World Heritage Site